Lab Personnel

 Sarah Modlin, MPH

-Sarah recently joined WVU in fall 2022.
+Sarah joined WVU in fall 2022.
 She is eager to play with statistical software and other research tools to analyze data!
 Sarah's main role in the Gibbs' lab is to acquire thousands of activity & sedentary behavior data from several research sites to later analyze it.
-Outside of work, her dream is to run a marathon in all 50 states!
+Outside of work, her dream is to run a marathon in all 50 states (currently 37 out of 50 completed)!

 Kathryn Chmelik, MS

-Katie is a Research Assistant who joined the lab in January 2023.
+Katie was a Research Assistant who joined the lab in January 2024.
 She got her Bachelor's in Immunology and Infectious Disease from Penn State and her Master of Health Sciences from WVU.
 She is excited to begin her career in clinical trials research in the Gibb's lab.

 As a mother, pregnancy and postpartum are topics of particular importance and interest.
 She is excited to work with women and their children to help improve maternal health.
 Outside of work, Katie loves to dance, bake, and play games with friends!

-Elly Marshall is a PhD student in the Department of Epidemiology and Biostatistics at West Virginia University’s School of Public Health under the mentorship of Dr. Bethany Barone Gibbs.
+Elly Marshall graduated with her PhD in Epidemiology in May 2026!
 She is an alumnus of West Virginia University, earning her Bachelor of Science degree in 2016 and Master of Public Health degree in 2018.
 She has over 5 years of experience working with pregnant and parenting women in the area of health promotion and prevention and has lead efforts in WV’s perinatal quality collaborative network.

-Elly is early in her research career but is interested in maternal and infant health epidemiology and health outcomes.
+Elly is interested in maternal and infant health epidemiology and health outcomes.
 Her primary interests in this field include physical activity patterns, substance use, perinatal mood and anxiety disorders, and social determinants of health.
 In her spare time, Elly is passionate about knitting, collecting Fiestaware, and getting outdoors as much as possible.

-Carly is a current Master's student at the School of Public Health.
-She received her Bachelor's of Science in Health and Human Performance at the University of Tennessee at Martin.
-After completing her Master's degree, she plans on continuing her education to get a PhD in Public Health.
+Carly graduated with her MPH in Social and Behavioral Health Sciences in 2024!
+She received her Bachelors of Science in Health and Human Performance at the University of Tennessee at Martin.
+After earning her Master's degree, she is currently pursuing her PhD in Exercise Science at the University of Pittsburgh!
 Her research interests are in physical activity and its effects on mental health.
 Her favorite activities are working out, going outdoors, and spending time exploring Morgantown.